 Missing the point.

 Here’s something I hate: conversations that ostensibly are about answering a question to which, in fact, there is no knowable answer.
-Getting stuck in a conversation like that transmogrifies my medulla oblongata into a crack-snorting hamster on a wheel.
+Getting stuck in a conversation like that transmogrifies my poor little brain into a crack-snorting hamster on a wheel.

 It could be that heaven is awaiting some of us.
 Or all of us.
 It could be that hell is waiting for some or all of us.
 Could be a Dairy Queen awaitin’.
 Could be a dentist’s office.
 Could be a six-room igloo.
 Could be interplanetary pinochle tournament.